LET'S SAVE THE MONARCH BUTTERFLY!

 Weather permitting, we usually see the Monarchs in our area early June, it takes three to four generations of Monarchs to be born before the species as a whole starts the new fall migration back to Central Mexico.

-We hope YOU will join us.
-To save these beautiful creatures from extinction many of us are are doing something about it
+To save these beautiful creatures from extinction many of us are doing something about it all over North America.
+Here are some of their web pages:

-http://www.monarchwatch.org - https://journeynorth.org/sightings - http://monarchbutterflygarden.net
+http://www.monarchwatch.org - https://journeynorth.org/sightings - https://craigthebutterflyman.com - https://monarchbutterflygarden.net

-www.saveourmonarchs.org - http://www.inthezonegardens.ca - https://craigthebutterflyman.com
+www.saveourmonarchs.org - http://www.inthezonegardens.ca -

-https://davidsuzuki.org/take-action/act-locally/butterflyway/ - https://monarchjointventure.org
+https://davidsuzuki.org/take-action/act-locally/butterflyway/

 YOUR HELP IS NEEDED

 We need your help to promote the recovery of the Monarch population and bring them back to Windsor and Essex County in BIG numbers.
-We

-re looking for CORPORATE AND
+We re looking for CORPORATE AND

 PRIVATE LANDOWNERS who are passionate about saving the Monarch butterfly to consider utilizing any available parcels of land to plant Milkweed seeds and native flowers for our pollinators.

-Whether your flower garden is big or small it could always accommodate a few milkweed plants, if you don’t have a garden, these native plants will do just as good in a medium- large pot.
+Whether your flower garden is big or small it could always accommodate a few milkweed plants, if you don’t have a garden, these native plants will do just as good in a medium- large pots.

 Milkweed flowers smell and look good, it will attract Monarchs as well as other butterflies and bees in your yard.
 If you or anyone you know are interested in planting Milkweed seeds don’t hesitate to contact us at anytime.